contrailcirrus/contrail-forecast/docs/specs/forecast-api.md

 ### response object

-The netCDF object returned from the API represents contrail climate forcing grid \[J/m\] outputs, on a 0.25 degree by 0.25 degree basis, for a given flight level.
+The netCDF object returned from the API represents contrail climate forcing in an arbitrary `contrails` unit, on a 0.25 degree by 0.25 degree basis, for a given flight level.
 The longitude range extends around the entire globe.
 The latitude range extends from 80N to 80S.